mbucchia/OpenXR-Toolkit/troubleshooting.md

 Use the _Detailed_ overlay (see [Overlay](overlay)) to inspect your application CPU and GPU times (respectively **app CPU** and **app GPU**).

-When the value of **app GPU** is greater than the value of **app CPU**, you are limited by your GPU, and you may use features such as [Upscaling](upscaling) of [Fixed Foveated Rendering](ffr) to relieve your GPU.
+When the value of **app GPU** is greater than the value of **app CPU**, you are limited by your GPU, and you may use features such as [Upscaling](upscaling) of [Foveated Rendering](fr) to relieve your GPU.
 If you are not GPU limited, then these features will not help to gain performnce.
 Instead, you may alter other settings of your application, such as details settings, and increase them until you become GPU limited, and can enable the performance-enhancing features previously mentioned.